dr-xenia/cortical_vs_subcortical_dynamics/README.md

 # Comparing cortical and subcortical brain dynamics

-Contributors:
+## Contributors (in alphabetical order):
-- Xenia Kobeleva
+- Natasha Bertelsen
 - Thomas Kirk
-- Natasha Bertelsen
+- Xenia Kobeleva

 ## Aims:
 - compare brain dynamics of anatomically ("historically") defined regions (cortex and subcortex) to see which dynamic properties differ in these regions